 Verbal bullying behavior involves the use of words to hurt or humiliate another person.
-Verbal bullying includes namecalling, insults, making racist comments and constant teasing.
+Verbal bullying includes name-calling, insults, making racist comments and constant teasing.
 This type of bullying is the easiest and quickest to inflict.
-Its effects can be more devastating than physical bullying in some peer group.
-The most serious effect of this type of bullying is ways because there are no visible 'scars'.
+Its effects can be more devastating than physical bullying in some ways because there are no visible 'scars'.